prody/ProDy-website/tutorials/essa_tutorial/intro.rst

-Additionally, if you performed ESSA-based allosteric site prediction in your research, please also cite the following paper:
+Additionally, if you performed ESSA-based allosteric site prediction in your research, please also cite the following paper for Fpocket:

     ..
 [LGV09] Le Guilloux, V., Schmidtke P., Tuffery P.,
         Fpocket: An open source platform for ligand pocket detection,